 The PMP certification underwent major changes in 2021.
 Unlike the previous years, the Exam Content Outline (ECO) now equally addresses the predictive, agile, and hybrid project management methods.
 In fact, the agile approach covers half of the 180 exam questions.

-Among the new concepts introduced in the official PMI training support is the minimum viable product (MVP) and the Minimum Business value Increment (MBI), which are two popular Lean concepts.
+Among the new concepts introduced in the official PMI training support are the minimum viable product (MVP) and the Minimum Business value Increment (MBI), which are two popular Lean concepts.

 The Minimum Viable Product (MVP)